Use the following 20 self exploration exercises to help with moving forward your life goals, with greater momentum.

 Below are 20 self exploration exercises to present fresh ideas that could help with getting you unstuck and moving forward with greater momentum.
 Many will also give you further clarity for your life journey.

 I am glad that I created this short list of 20 self exploration exercises for you, it reminds me to get in and revisit some of those wonderful exercises, tools and tips as well.

 Enjoy exploring this handful of mini-tools and exercises for expanding your awareness and raising the bar on what you are out to achieve in your life.

-1. This first tool was created by a good friend of mine.
-I think you’ll love it as much as I do.
-Search in your browser for “Dream Minder” and you’ll see Dreaminder.
+1. This first tool I think you’ll love it as much as I do.
+Search in your browser for “Letter To My Future Self” and you’ll see a terrific tool to help with this exercise.
 It will help you remember your dream.
 Here’s how: Write down what you want out of your life.
 Send it to yourself in the future.
 Start working towards your dreams and read other people’s dreams for inspiration.
 There’s a check box which allows your dream to be published anonymously.
 Your dream will be sent to you on the date you nominated.